 The XA’s centerpiece is its fine 35 mm f/2.8 lens, of six elements in five groups.
 It is only 31 mm long, shorter than its focal length – just imagine the engineering necessary to pull that off!
 Yet some complain that this design yields barrel distortion and light falloff (darkening) in the corners.

-Some also complain about the XA’s rangefinder, saying that the focusing patch is too small, and the lever is awkwardly placed and has a very short throw.
+Some also complain about the XA’s rangefinder, saying that the focusing patch is too small, and the awkwardly placed lever has a very short throw.
 They have a point about the lever’s placement – it’s below the lens and film-speed scale, and its entire range of motion is about a half inch.

 Finally, I read complaints about the range of attachable flashes, that they’re all too big.
-I’ll grant that complaint, as even the smallest of them ruin this camera’s eminent pocketability.
+I’ll grant that complaint.
 The A11 flash may add only an inch and a half to the XA’s four-inch length, but it sure manages to make it too long for my jeans pocket.

 I dropped a roll of Fujicolor 200 and two SR44 batteries into my XA and got to shooting.
 The complainers, I quickly decided, must only be picking at nits.
 The rangefinder is remarkably easy to focus.
 The lens returned superb results.
 But I removed the A11 flash.
 I did want to carry the camera in my pocket, after all.